BUG1989/caffe-int8-convert-tools/README.md

 [Quantization module for generating quantized (INT8) models from FP32 models](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/contrib/quantization.py)

-An introduction to the principles of a Chinese blog written by my friend:
+An introduction to the principles of a Chinese blog written by my friend([bruce.zhang](https://github.com/bigbigzxl)):

 [The implement of Int8 quantize base on TensorRT](https://zhuanlan.zhihu.com/zhangxiaolongOptimization)